baspeirs/README-Generator/assets/README.md

 ![GitHub license](https://img.shields.io/badge/license-None-blue.svg)

 Check out the repo [here](https://github.com/baspeirs/homework9)!

-This application uses your command line to ask you questions and use your asnwers to fill out a README.md file
+This application uses prompts in your command line to generate a README file using your own input

 ## Table of Contents
 * [License](#license)